2018ik/2018ik.github.io/_wiki/calling_on_the_lord.markdown

 ### Enosh

-Calling began with Enosh, when men realized the vanity of human life, the fragility of mn, and the need to live for and according to God (Gen 4:26)
+Calling began with Enosh, whose name means "frail mortal man" (Gen 4:26).
+This indicates that man began calling when they realized the vanity of human life, the fragility of man, and the need to live for and according to God.

 ### Abraham and Isaac